This post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. You can read our full affiliate disclosure HERE.

 But don’t freak out, because these kinds of infections are rarely the cause of hormonal imbalances.

-– Stress – stress and reproductive hormones are very similar.
+- Stress – stress and reproductive hormones are very similar.
 But since our survival is a top priority, stress blocks the proper secretion of hormones from the ovaries.
 Overworking, constant exhaustion and bad working environment are also considered negative stress for our bodies.
 This point is especially relevant for women working in intensive electromagnetic fields (electrical substations workers, physiotherapists, trolley drivers, tram drivers etc.).
+Try to regularly set some time during the day/night to relax and unwind.
+You can try some deep abdominal breathing and some aromatic oils to help you out.

-– Sleep insufficiency– only during sleep our bodies synthesize growth hormones which are crucial for our regeneration and proper recovery from stress.
+- Sleep insufficiency– only during sleep our bodies synthesize growth hormones which are crucial for our regeneration and proper recovery from stress.
+Consult with your doctor whether you might need some melatonin supplements to help you fall asleep faster and have more quality sleep.

-– Light insufficiency – the pineal gland’s secretion of hormones is entangled with the ovarian hormones.
+- Light insufficiency – the pineal gland’s secretion of hormones is entangled with the ovarian hormones.
 Since the pineal gland needs enough light to do its job, light insufficiency is detrimental to our reproductive health.
+Try to get out and do some walking during the day.

 - Unhealthy diet – vitamin and mineral deficits and lack of other vital nutrients disturb the normal functions of the body and stimulate hormonal imbalances.
 Unfortunately, nowadays meat and other animal products contain a lot of hormones from the livestock.
 Therefore a very good choice would be to find a local farm with range-free and grass-fed animals that haven’t been treated with hormones and antibiotics.